Life (2017 film): Marketing

 In March 2017, it was noted that stock footage of a crowd reacting to Spider-Man catching Gwen Stacy from Spider-Man 3's B-roll was used in a trailer for Life.
 This announcement led to theories that Life was secretly an origin story for the symbiote featured in Spider-Man 3, a theory made more popular by the announcement of a Venom film shortly afterwards, and that Life's screenwriters, Rhett Reese and Paul Wernick, had previously written a Venom script.
-When asked about the rumour in a Collider interview, Daniel Espinosa confirmed that he was a fan of Venom.
-Jake Gyllenhaal would later portray Mysterio in the 2019 Marvel Cinematic Universe film Spider-Man: Far From Home.
-Espinosa would later go on to direct Morbius, based on the Spider-Man character of the same name.
-On February 2017, Skydance Interactive announced a VR tie-in promo to the film along with their first game Archangel.
+When asked about the rumor, Daniel Espinosa confirmed that he was a fan of Venom.
+Jake Gyllenhaal later portrayed Mysterio in the 2019 Marvel Cinematic Universe film Spider-Man: Far From Home.
+Espinosa went on to direct Morbius, based on the Spider-Man character.
+In February 2017, Skydance Interactive announced a VR tie-in promo to the film along with their first game Archangel.

 Reception

 Box office

 Life grossed $30.2 million in the United States and Canada and $70.3 million in other territories for a worldwide gross of $100.5 million, against a production budget of $58 million.

 In North America, Life opened alongside Power Rangers, CHiPs, and Wilson, and was projected to gross $12–17 million from 3,146 theaters during its opening weekend.
 It ended up debuting to $12.6 million, finishing 4th at the box office, behind Beauty and the Beast, Power Rangers, and Kong: Skull Island.
 In its second weekend, the film grossed $5.5 million, dropping to 8th at the box office.